Galvanic Skin Response

 Dig deeper with Sebastian →

 The reaction non-alcoholic indicates a very individual complex of ideas.
-And a very strong feeling seems to be attached to the fact that he is a teetotaler.
-The reaction next following is: polished glass accompanied by a new rise of the curve.
+And a very strong feeling seems to be attached to the fact that he is a teetotaler… This association, which distinctly indicates the idea of being drunk, is again accompanied by a rising of the curve.

 Jung, C. G., Experimental Researches, 1904supporting